Ekaterina Samsonov: Early life

 Samsonov was born in New York City, the daughter of Ukrainian mother Galina and Russian father Alexander.

 She holds both American and Russian citizenship.

 Career

 As a model, Samsonov has worked with DKNY, H&M, Gap, J.Crew, Macy's, J. C. Penney, and Hewlett-Packard.

-As an actress, she is known for her role as Nina in the 2017 film You Were Never Really Here.
+In 2017, she co-starred in Lynne Ramsay’s neo-noir crime psychological thriller You Were Never Really Here, portraying Nina Votto, the thirteen-year-old daughter of a New York State Senator who is kidnapped by a human-trafficking ring.